-One change in their recruiting process that is helping them to do this is the new McKinsey Digital Assessment, an online game that assesses candidates’ problem-solving skills.
+One change in their recruiting process that is helping them to do this is the new McKinsey Problem Solving Game, an online assessment that assesses candidates’ problem-solving skills.

-One benefit of the digital assessment is that it can be taken anywhere, allowing McKinsey to consider candidates in geographies where they don’t have offices.
+One benefit of this digital assessment is that it can be taken anywhere, allowing McKinsey to consider candidates in geographies where they don’t have offices.

 Another benefit is that it allows evaluators to gain a deep understanding of the problem-solving process a candidate goes through to arrive at their solution.

-This makes the digital assessment an improvement over multiple-choice tests such as the PST where evaluators can see only answers, not how the candidate arrived at them.
+This makes the problem solving game an improvement over multiple-choice tests such as the PST where evaluators can see only answers, not how the candidate arrived at them.

 This additional data gives candidates from non-core schools a better shot at getting a McKinsey interview than they’ve had in the past.

-The digital assessment has already been tested by Summer Associates and has been rolled out as part of the recruiting process in some geographic regions.
+The problem solving game has already been tested by Summer Associates and has been rolled out as part of the recruiting process in some geographic regions.

 It continues to be rolled out more broadly.